Can I override DNS hostnames or use a custom hosts file?

 How do I override hostnames in a load test?

-To get to it, open your test scenario and click the wrench for the bot group(s) in question.
+To get to it, open your test scenario and click the gear menu for the bot group(s) in question.
+Choose Use custom hosts file from the gear menu.

 Read more about this and other advanced configuration options in Running Load Tests.

-What should I do if a hostname maps to multiple IP addresses or a CNAME?
+What if a hostname maps to multiple IP addresses or a CNAME?

 If your site uses DNS load balancing (mapping the same domain to multiple IP addresses) or you’ve got a dynamic CNAME entry, then overriding a single hostname with a single IP address may not work for you.